xiangyu2022/LPBkg/python/README.md

 sigma_significance2

 ```
-Since no selection process was considered, no adjusted p-value is returned and the unandjusted p-value leads to a
+Since no selection process was considered, no adjusted p-value is returned and the unjusted p-value leads to a
 3.745 sigma significance.
 This is larger than the one we obtained before, but we somehow cheated as we have ignored the selection process!
 Notice that, that despite no correction was applied the confidence bands are much larger than before but the estimated comparison density is somehow more concentrated around u=0.7.
 That is simply because a larger basis leads to a reduction of the bias and an increment of the variance.
 But what do we get if we implement a denoising process?
 To do so we only need to specify smooth=TRUE and select a denoising criterion between AIC or BIC.
 Just for the sake of consistency with  **Algeri (2019)**, we choose the AIC criterion.

 ```python